 USE [AdventureWorksDW2014] GO IF OBJECT_ID ( 'SP_ProductSales', 'P' ) IS NOT NULL DROP PROCEDURE SP_ProductSales; GO CREATE PROCEDURE [dbo].[SP_ProductSales] AS BEGIN SET NOCOUNT ON; SELECT Prod.Color, Prod.EnglishProductName AS ProductName, Fact.SalesAmount, Fact.OrderQuantity, Fact.TotalProductCost, Fact.TaxAmt FROM DimProduct AS Prod INNER JOIN FactInternetSales AS Fact ON Prod.ProductKey = Fact.ProductKey END GO

-In order to create a New Report, we have to open the report builder.
+To create a New SSRS Report, we have to open the report builder.
 To do this, Please open your report manager and click on the Report Builder button as shown in below screenshot

-Once you click on the Report Builder button, SQL Server Report Builder will be opened with a starting page as shown in below screenshot.
+Once you click on the Report Builder button, SQL Server Report Builder will be opened with a starting page, as shown in the below screenshot.

 Create a New Report in SSRS Report Builder Wizard

-In this example, we want to create a new report in SSRS Report Builder wizard so Please select the New Report tab, and then select the Table or Matrix Wizard option as we shown below
+In this example, we want to create a new report in SSRS Report Builder wizard so Please select the New Report tab, and then select the Table or Matrix Wizard option as we have shown below

-After you select the Table or Matrix Wizard option, a new window called New Table or Matrix will be opened as we shown below.
-If you had any existing data sets, or Shared dataset in your Report Server then use the first option.
+After you select the Table or Matrix Wizard option, a new window called New Table or Matrix will open, as we shown below.
+If you had any existing data sets or Shared dataset in your Report Server, then use the first option.

 Next, we have to create a Data Source (Connection to Database).
 If you had any existing Data Sources or Shared Data Source, then you can select them by clicking the Browse button.
 Here we will create a new Data Source.

 Once you click on the New button, the following window will be opened to write the connection string

-If you find any difficult to write the connection string click on the Build button, and Report Builder will create a Connection String for you.
+If you find any difficulty in writing the connection string, click on the Build button, and Report Builder will create a Connection String for you.

 Please select the newly created Data Source and click the next button.

 Design a Query window: Use this window to create a dataset for your report.
-We explained each and every step involved in this query designer to Create a New dataset in report Builder article.
+We explained each step involved in this query designer to Create a New dataset in the report Builder article.
 For now, we are selecting the Stored procedure that we created earlier.

 Run the query to check the data returned by the Store procedure